mathesar-foundation/mathesar/docs/docs/installation-dc/windows-setup.md

 !!!note
     In the first command (only), version is prefixed by two hyphen characters

-- In the same WSL/Ubuntu window, enter and run the command found in the [quickstart guide](./quickstart.md).
+- In the same WSL/Ubuntu window, enter and run the installation command found in the [quickstart guide](./quickstart.md).
 This will start a script that will download Mathesar and setup the required Docker containers as described in the prior pages.